Chriscds/npm-readme-generator/testerREADME.md

 Any questions relating to this repository can be opened in an issue, or feel free to contact me directly at csouthon44@gmail.com.

-Please take a look at the rest of my work at: [Chriscds](https://github.com/Chriscds)
+Please take a look at the rest of my work at [Chriscds](https://github.com/Chriscds)